jschappet/magic_map_project/Philosophy/David Chalmers.md

 - **"Virtual Reality and the Future of Consciousness"** - A talk exploring the intersections of technology and philosophical questions of existence. #TOBE_REVIEWED

 # Location
 David Chalmers is currently a professor at New York University, where he teaches philosophy and is involved in research at the Center for Mind, Brain, and Consciousness.
-His work often takes him to various academic conferences and seminars globally.
+His work often takes him to various academic conferences and seminars globally. #TOBE_REVIEWED

 # Contact Information
 For inquiries, David Chalmers can be reached through his official website or via email at [contact@consc.net](mailto:contact@consc.net). #TOBE_REVIEWED